 Decisions on the majority of planning applications are made by officers under "delegated powers".
 The more major, complex and controversial applications are generally decided by the Planning Committee.
 View details about the Planning Committee:

 The Planning Committee meets every four weeks and has 15 members.
 It decides planning applications in accordance with agreed policies and enforces planning decisions when these are not complied with.

 You will normally be able to view a copy of the report to Committee one week before the meeting.
 The minutes are then normally available one week after the meeting.

-Read the Guide to the planning committee process document, for further information on the process.
+Read the pdf Guide to the planning committee process (446 KB) document, for further information on the process.

 We will try and ensure that all comments received relating to a planning application are reported, where relevant, to the Council's Planning Committee.
-However, any submissions received after 12.00 noon on the day before Planning Committee will not be included on the Planning Committee update sheet.
-Also it may not be possible to report to the Planning Committee comments, letters or emails received on the day of the Committee meeting.
-We therefore strongly recommend against the submission of comments or documents close to the start of Planning Committee meetings.
+However, any submissions received after 12 noon on the day before Planning Committee will not be included on the Planning Committee update sheet.
+Also, it may not be possible to report to the Planning Committee comments, letters or emails received on the day of the committee meeting.
+We strongly recommend you do not submit comments or documents close to the start of Planning Committee meetings.

 We will then advise you about how we can make sure your views are recorded and represented to the committee.